 Digital Curation for Librarians and Archivists

 Digital curation is the selection, preservation, maintenance, collection, and archiving of digital assets.
 While there are a variety of resources out there, very few focus on the absolute, complete beginner.
-This course is aimed at the digital curation novice and is broken down into four sections for an easy grasp on the subject.
+This course is aimed at the digital curation novice and is broken down into six sections for an easy grasp on the subject.

 1. An introduction to the topic, focusing on defining digitization, digital preservation, digital curation, and their importance.

 2. What to include in your digital collections, Creating a digital collection policy.

 3. Learning about file formats and file-naming standards.